Marshall-Bits/sudoku--project/README.md

 After some time without working on the project, I revisited it from time to time realizing that the API used was not working anymore or taking too long to respond.

 On this update I added a script in the `scripts` folder that generates a new puzzle and the solution, this function is called instead of the API call.
 It also has a difficulty parameter.
+This made the whole process much faster and more reliable.

 # Backlog